Iiquidate/Proxima/README.md

    npx expo start
    ```
    Scan the QR code with Expo Go on your phone to launch the app.
+   It is reccomended that you agree to allow Expo to find devices on your local network.

+   **IMPORTANT:** This app is largely location based.
+It is vital you allow your location to be shared.

-4. **Sharing with others on a different network**
+5. **Sharing with others on a different network**

    If someone isn't on the same Wi-Fi as you, use tunnel mode instead:
    ```bash
    npx expo start --tunnel
    ```
    This creates a public URL that works from any network.
 It may prompt you to install `@expo/ngrok` the first time.
-Just say yes.
+   You can also use `--tunnel` if you prefer to run the app on your cellular data.

 ---